GavinSadler/eventcam-studio/README.md

 ## How to clone this repository

-If you're reading this message, you have access to this private repository!
+If you're reading this message, you have access to this repository!
 Yipeee! 🎉

 Try cloning this repository by opening a command prompt window with the following command: